 C) Degree of difficulty - 3-4 - Oliver Waespi - Theme and Variations - Beriato Music

 D) Degree of difficulty -2-3 - Jacob de Haan - Bliss - De Haske Music

-E) Degree of difficulty 1.5 / 2 - Ennio Salvere - A social Suite - Molenaar editio
+E) Difficulty level 1.5 / 2 - Ennio Salvere - A social Suite - Molenaar edition

 4. Performance technique